guillaumebrunerie/Chromiarch-OS/README.md

 follow.

-You will switch your device to developer mode, create a new partition for Arch, install Arch in VirtualBox and copy it into the new partition.
+You will switch your device to developer mode, create a new partition for Arch, install Arch in a chroot and copy it into the new partition.
 Then you will write a new upstart job (Chrome OS uses upstart) to run a getty chrooted into Arch Linux.
 This getty will then start a second X server (in the chroot) on login.

 Notes
 -----